 Ein Avdat National Park

-My first go-to National Park in the Negev is Ein Ovdat is a canyon just south of Kibbutz Sde Boker.
-Archaeological evidence shows that Ein Avdat was inhabited by Nabateans and Catholic monks.
-Numerous springs at the southern opening of the canyon empty into deep pools in a series of waterfalls.
+My first go-to National Park in the Negev is Ein Ovdat which is a breathtaking canyon.
+You will find it just Next to the Kibbutz where David Ben Gurion built his desert home!
+Archaeologists proved that Ein Avdat was inhabited by the famous Nabateans and then later by Catholic monks.
+There are numerous springs at the southern opening of the canyon empty into deep pools in a series of waterfalls.
 Moreover, the water emerges from the rock layers with salt-tolerant plants like Poplar trees and Atriplexes growing nearby.
 The hike through the park will take you about an hour up to three hours.
 It’s fun.
 But I would recommend starting early in the summer.

-So my second go-to National Park in the Negev is Avdat National Park is a site of a ruined Nabataean city in the very heart of the Negev desert.
+So my second go-to National Park in the Negev is Avdat National Park.
+This fantastic park is the famous site of a ruined Nabataean city.
+You will find it the very heart of the Negev Desert.
 Furthermore, it was the most important city on the Incense Route after Petra; between the 1st century BCE and the 7th century CE.
-In fact, it was founded in the 3rd century BCE, and inhabited by Nabataeans, Romans, and Byzantines.
-Avdat was a seasonal camping ground for Nabataean caravans traveling along the early Petra–Gaza road (Darb es-Sultan) in the 3rd – late 2nd century BCE.
-Furthermore, the city’s original name was changed to Avdat in honor of Nabataean King Obodas I; who, according to tradition; was revered as a deity and was buried there.
+In fact, it was founded in the 3rd century BCE and populated by different civilizations: Indeed, first were the Nabataeans!
+But then the Romans came.
+And right after the Byzantines.
+When the city was not in ruins, Avdat was a camping ground for Nabataean caravans passing along the ancient Petra–Gaza road in the 3rd – late 2nd century BCE.

-So when you consider going to tour the National parks in the Negev please do get in touch!
-I will plan the ultimate tour for you; with all the best places where to eat and have the best wine cultivated locally.
+So when you consider going to tour the National parks in the Negev, please do get in touch!
+I will plan the ultimate tour for you, with all the best places to eat and have the best wine cultivated locally.